 Editor's Note : The requirement for the AI/ML model to be stored in encrypted format and corresponding key management aspects are ffs.

-- As per the request of Analytics Id by the NFc, the MTLF performs authorization of the corresponding model retrieval per selected model
+- As per the request of Analytics Id by the NFc, the MTLF performs authorization of the corresponding model retrieval per selected model.
+If one-time URL is used, the MTLF may return ADRF ID along with a token for accessing ADRF.
+The token is requested by the MTLF and is generated by the NRF.
 NOTE: the model delivery procedure is to be defined by 3GPP SA2.

-Editor's Note: The granularity of the authorization at the MTLF is ffs.
+If one-time URL is used, the AnLF may retrieve a token to access ADRF from the NRF.
+The NRF may check with MTLF for authorization of the corresponding model retrieval per selected model.Editor's Note: The granularity of the authorization at the MTLF is ffs.

 - ADRF verifies that the requested AI/ML model can be retrieved by the NF consumer(s) (MTLF or AnLF).

-*** END OF 1st CHANGE***
+If one-time URL is used, the ADRF sends one-time URL to the AnLF for secure AI/ML model retrieval after successful verification.*** END OF 1st CHANGE***